Skip to main content

 Portfolios require ongoing maintenance.
 As you create new work, incorporate it while retiring older pieces.
 Outdated portfolios suggest inactive or stagnant practices.

-<Callout> Your portfolio isn't a comprehensive record—it's a strategic presentation.
-Choose work that tells a clear story about who you are as an artist and where your practice is heading. </Callout>The most damaging mistake.
-Including mediocre pieces hoping to demonstrate range instead demonstrates poor self-assessment.
-Quality always trumps quantity.
+Your portfolio isn't a complete record - it's a strategic presentation.
+Choose work that tells a clear story about who you are as an artist and where your practice is heading.

 Weak images undermine strong work.
-Juries, galleries, and curators evaluate what they see in documentation—not what they imagine the work might look like in person.
+Juries, galleries, and curators evaluate what they see in documentation - not what they imagine the work might look like in person.

 Mixing excellent and acceptable work suggests you can't distinguish between them.
 Maintain high standards throughout.